bcgov/devops-platform-workshops/101-lab-2026/04_Basic_Objects.md

 # Basic Objects

-In this section, we'll create a very simple web page and run in on OpenShift by creating an `python` server.
+In this section, we'll create a very simple web page and run it on OpenShift by creating an `python` server.

 We'll use an existing container image of `python` and run it inside a pod on OpenShift.
+A container image is a read only file that contains all the code, libraries and dependencies to run an application or its components.

-We'll use the `deployment` object in OpenShift to create our pod and give it instructions.
+We'll use the `deployment` object in OpenShift to run our container.
+OpenShift will create a 'pod' to run the container and give it instructions and resources.
+The 'deployment' acts as a recipe for creating pods.
+Often multiple replicas run simultaneously.

+We'll use a `configmap` object to apply additional configuration to the pods created by our deployment.

 We'll also create the other objects needed to allow the pod to be accessed from outside OpenShift, a:
 - `service`